Scott Lucas (footballer)

-Scott Lucas (born 30 December 1977) is a former Australian rules footballer for the Essendon Football Club in the Australian Football League, and is noted as the other major forward for the Bombers along with Matthew Lloyd.
+Scott Lucas (born 30 December 1977) is a former Australian rules footballer for the Essendon Football Club in the Australian Football League, and he is noted as being the other major forward for the Bombers along with Matthew Lloyd during Essedon's turn-of-the-century domination.
 Together, Lloyd and Lucas were affectionately dubbed the "twin towers" due to their height in the Bomber forward line.

 Football career

 Lucas is known for his strong marking and being a powerful, accurate left-foot kick, although his apparent inability to kick with his right foot is almost as notable.
-Lucas once joked on The Sunday Footy Show in 2006 that the last time he kicked with his right foot was to Gary Moorcroft when he took the 2001 Mark of the Year.
+Lucas once joked on The Sunday Footy Show in 2006 that the last time he kicked with his right foot was to Gary Moorcroft when he took the famous 2001 Mark of the Year, considered by many to be the greatest AFL mark of all time.

-He mainly played across half-forward or centre half-forward, but also played at centre half-back and full-forward.
-Lucas regularly had shots on goal from outside 60 metres with his booming left foot, and he rarely handballed, averaging less than 3 handballs a match.
+Lucas mainly played across half-forward or centre half-forward, but he also played at centre half-back and full-forward.
+Lucas regularly had shots on goal from outside 60 metres with his booming left foot, and he rarely handballed, averaging 3.09 handballs a game (although it was actually slightly more than Lloyd's career average of 3.01).
+Nevertheless, Lucas's kick-to-handball ratio was 3.88, whereas Lloyd's was 3.34.